biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 - **Step 1b: Demultiplexing**

-  Demultiplexing is required when analysing a barcoded sample; otherwise, this step should be skipped.
+  Demultiplexing is required when analysing a barcoded sample; otherwise, this step is not necessary.
 Here, **Deeplexicon** is used.
 This algorithm converts the barcode's signal into an image, which is then classified based on a machine-learning approach.

   - **Input:** Raw fast5 files
   - **Output:** Demuxed raw fast5 files